abbodi1406/BatUtil/W10UI/README.md

 - Note: Do not change the structure of W10UI.ini, just set your options after the equal sign `=`

-- To restore old behavior and change options by editing the script, simply detele W10UI.ini file
+- To restore old behavior and change options by editing the script, simply delete W10UI.ini file

 ## Debug Mode (for advanced users):